 There are several other types of trusts from those that can hold insurance policies to those that can provide gifts to charities.
 There are even trusts that can protect your assets from a spouse you think will make unwise decisions with the funds so that your chosen beneficiaries are ensured their inheritance.

-Contact Moseman Law Office, LLC – Probate & Estate Attorneys Serving Northeast Ohio
+Contact Moseman Law Office, LLC – Mentor, Ohio Estate Law Firm

 It is always best to consult an attorney for assistance regarding your will, trusts, and other probate matters to determine if they are the right tools for you and to determine which ones will best meet your needs.
-The probate attorneys at Moseman Law Office, LLC will navigate you through the paperwork and legalities of probate laws in Ohio.
-Contact the Mentor OH estate lawyers & probate attorneys today for information!
+Moseman Law Office, LLC will navigate you through the paperwork and legalities of probate laws in Ohio.
+Contact the Mentor OH estate law firm today for information!

 Moseman Law Office, LLC